samdixonbrown/Airbnb-reviews/README.md

 # Airbnb-reviews
-Selenium based Python script to retrieve reviews from specified Airbnb hosts
+Selenium based Python script to scrape first 100 reviews from each of 5 specified Airbnb hosts created for an Upwork project.